 Early this year Ernie Ball released a unique line of electric guitar and bass strings.
 Known as Cobalt Slinkys.
 The proprietary cobalt steel wrap on the wound strings is said to be provide a “stronger magnetic relationship between the strings and the pickups”, resulting in higher output, more sustain, and richer harmonics.
 The initial response was so strong that Ernie Ball were left scrambling to keep pace with the demand.
 I recently got my hands on a set and put them through their paces.

-After much posturing and wailing and childish “why are they picking on us?” from CEO Henry Juszkiewicz, Gibson have agreed to a criminal sanction with the U.S. Government over imports of illegal ebony from Madagascar to the US.
+After much posturing and wailing and childish “why are they picking on us?” from CEO Henry Juszkiewicz, Gibson have agreed to a criminal sanction with the U.S. Government over imports of illegal ebony from Madagascar to the US in 2008 and 2009.
 Gibson’s statement on the matter still tries to make it look like they are treated unfairly but when we look at the facts as presented by the U.S. Department of Justice, a very different picture emerges.

 TC Electronic’s “PolyTune” first hit the stores back in 2010 and caused quite a stir.
 Its ability to ‘tune’ all guitar six strings at once is indeed a neat trick.
 While there were many magazine and web reviews, most just copied-and-pasted the same marketing blurb and didn’t tell us how well the PolyTune really performs in every day use.
 I’ve been using one for 18 months, for stage, studio, and tech work.
 Oddly enough, I think PolyTune’s best feature is the one most people don’t use…